IoP pages news banner

 Policing, PEQF and the IoP

 Our regional Policing Education Qualifications Framework (PEQF) partnership was formed to support delivery of the Policing Vision 2025.
-We deliver programmes in collaboration with Staffordshire, Warwickshire, West Mercia and West Midlands Police.
+We deliver programmes in partnership with Staffordshire, Warwickshire and West Mercia Police.

 Institute of Policing